Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Proofs of Section

-By Assumption \ref{ass:4}, $M(\tilde{\bx})$ is invertible, following the same reasoning as \eqref{pequ:6}, and hence is positive definite.
-Thus, $M^j$ is invertible for large enough $j$.
-Let us suppose $\|(M^j)^{-1}\|\leq \Upsilon_M$ for some $\Upsilon_M>0$.
-In addition, by the equality
+By Assumption \ref{ass:4} and following the same reasoning as \eqref{pequ:6}, $M(\tilde{\bx})$ is invertible and, particularly, is positive definite.
+Thus, $M_j$ is invertible for large enough $j$.
+Let us suppose $\|M_j^{-1}\|\leq \Upsilon_M$ for some $\Upsilon_M>0$.
+Further, by direct calculation, we have